h8d13/TERCES/.github/PORTABLE.md

 # perform the same inversly on the target
 ```

+And make sure to configure `terces.cfg` to match rp_id field see examples

 Or we also provide some utils to customize or transport encrypted.

 ### Already setup on one machine